piotrwitek/typesafe-actions/README.md

 ```

 #### 2. Opinionated without need for constants
-This approach will give us access for all the **action-helpers** and eliminate the use of constants, but it's opinionated and will always accept 2 arguments (1st is payload, and 2nd is meta).
+This approach will give us access to all the **action-helpers** and eliminate the use of constants, but it's opinionated and will always accept two arguments (1st is payload, and 2nd is meta).
 It also has a very useful `map` chain method for extra flexibility.
 ```ts
 import { createStandardAction } from 'typesafe-actions';